 (McLELLAN Grundrisse, footnote 3 in his Introduction.The Paladin edition of two years later repeats this.)

 The concept of mode of production does not necessarily carry critical, revolutionary implications; the notion of surplus extraction does carry these implications.
 That text which is the provenance of the cosy base/superstructure metaphor, was concocted by Marx in order to smuggle his name and reputation past the censor.
 It is wonderfully fitting that a text composed with the police in mind became so central in the political culture of the European Stalinist parties, which were a PR front for the Stalinist state.
-It is even more fitting that this tradition is now continued by academic sociologists: the HR front for the despotism of the megacorps, the ‘human face’ of the Iron Heel, the cheer-leaders for the Fourth Reich of Bush ‘n’ Blair.
+It is even more fitting that this tradition is now continued by academic sociologists: These guys are the HR front for the despotism of the megacorps, the ‘human face’ of the Iron Heel.

 CARVER Marx & Engels: Terrell Carver, Marx & Engels – The Intellectual Relationship, Wheatsheaf Books, 1983